systemd/mkosi/mkosi.md

   way is mounted into both the development and the final image while the package manager is running.

-`ExtraTree=`, `--extra-tree=`

-: Takes a path to a directory to copy on top of the OS tree the package manager generated.
-Use this to override any default configuration files shipped with the distribution.
-If this option is not used, but the `mkosi.extra/` directory is found in the local directory it is automatically used for this purpose (also see below).
-Instead of a directory a `tar` file may be specified too.
-In this case it is unpacked into the OS tree before the package manager is invoked.
-This mode of operation allows setting permissions and file ownership explicitly, in particular for projects stored in a version control system such as `git` which does retain full file ownership and access mode metadata for committed files.
-If a tar file `mkosi.extra.tar` is found in the local directory it automatically used for this purpose.

 `SkeletonTree=`, `--skeleton-tree=`

 : Takes a path to a directory to copy into the OS tree before invoking